Niemeyer-Research-Group/pyMARS/README.md

   * --run_drgep: This option will run the DRGEP method for model reduction on the given model.
 It requires a given error and target species through the --error and --target options.
   * --plot: Plots the autoignition simulations for all of the initial conditions for the original mechanism.
   * --points: Prints the range of the sampling points on the screen.
-  * --writecsv: This option will create csv files containing tempuratures and times from the autoignition simulations for each inital condition for the original mechanism.
-  * --writehdf5: Writes hdf5 files for the autoignition simulations for each inital condition.
   * --write_ai_times: Creates a file containing the autoignition times for the original mechanism.

 ## License